Wellington-College-Tianjin/.github/profile/README.md

 ![WCIT Logo](https://cmsstatic.wellingtoncollege.cn/cms_file_2/1627543668116_32c2322e.png?x-oss-process=image/interlace,1/resize,m_lfit,w_1200/quality,q_90/format,webp)
 # Wellington College International Tianjin
 Our international school in Tianjin, China, prepares pupils for global success through our unique educational curriculum.
-Explore our story to see how our dynamic and inclusive learning environment traces back to our origin as one of the most respected academic institutions in the UK with a global network.
+Our dynamic and inclusive learning environment traces back to our origin as one of the most respected academic institutions in the UK with a global network.

 ---